publishpress/PublishPress-Future/readme.txt

 - Add more detailed debug logs to the workflow engine (Issue #724).
 - Add button to copy the debug logs to the clipboard (Issue #724).
+- Add "Published" status to the expiration statuses (Issue #1023).

 ### Changed